Transplant Fellowship - Curriculum

 |Outpatient care||12 months of the year|

-Weekly two-hour sessions over 6 months: The topics will include: basic immunology, infectious diseases, medical issues as they relate to transplant care, metabolic bone disease, pharmacology, pathology, obstetrics and surgery.
+The topics will include: basic immunology, infectious diseases, medical issues as they relate to transplant care, cardiovascular disease, metabolic bone disease, pharmacology, pathology, obstetrics and surgery.

-Lectures are provided by basic and clinical scientists on immunology, pharmacology, obstetrics, diabetes, metabolic bone disease and infectious disease topics along with sessions on post-operative and maintenance transplant care.
+Lectures are provided by basic and clinical scientists on immunology, pharmacology, obstetrics, diabetes, metabolic bone disease and infectious disease topics along with sessions on post-operative and long-term transplant care.

-All fellows are expected to complete a clinical project resulting in a manuscript submission.
+All fellows are expected to complete a mentored, patient-centered research project resulting in at least one manuscript submission.
 Research can be performed with nephrologists, hepatologists, surgeons, pathologists, pediatric nephrologists, the HLA laboratory or with other collaborative practitioners or scientists.